hallofstairs/bsky-net/overview.md

 # How bsky-net works

-> This is a simplified example to illustrate how the benchmark functions in an optimal scenario.
-There are several caveats and open questions, which I mention below.

 The goal here is to more accurately model the _flow of information_ through a social network, in the hopes of improving the simulation and validation of belief dynamics models.
 This approach improves upon current validation techniques by:

 - Explicitly separating actual and perceived beliefs of others